justinethier/husk-scheme/docs/Continuations.markdown

 Since continuations are first-class object, We then extend the `LispVal` data type to include a new `Continuation` member:

-    Continuation {  closure :: Env                     -- Environment of the continuation , currentCont :: (Maybe DeferredCode)-- Code of current continuation , nextCont    :: (Maybe LispVal)     -- Code to resume after body of cont }
+    Continuation {  closure :: Env                          -- Environment of the continuation , currentCont     :: (Maybe DeferredCode) -- Code of current continuation , nextCont        :: (Maybe LispVal)      -- Code to resume after body of cont , extraReturnArgs :: (Maybe [LispVal])    -- Extra return arguments, to support (values) and (call-with-values)
-^ TODO: dynamic wind (and below as well)
+                  , dynamicWind :: (Maybe [DynamicWinders]) -- Functions injected by (dynamic-wind) }

-This member contains a closure to capture the state of the program.
-It also includes a continuation 'chain'.
+This member contains a closure to capture the state of the program, a continuation chain, and auxillary data.
 The current continuation will be executed immediately; if present, execution will then pass to the next continuation.
 If there is no more code to execute, the continuation members may be set to `Nothing` to instruct the evaluator to return its current value.

+The auxillary data members allow a continuation to keep track of data for special cases.
+Multiple return values may be stored to support `call-with-values`.
+And `DynamicWinders` supports `dynamic-wind` by storing pairs of `before` and `after` functions:

+    -- |Container to store information from a dynamic-wind data DynamicWinders = DynamicWinders {
+        before :: LispVal -- ^Function to execute when resuming continuation within extent of dynamic-wind , after :: LispVal  -- ^Function to execute when leaving extent of dynamic-wind }

 ###Helper functions
 The following helper functions are provided as a convenience to package up Haskell functions, but they also serve another purpose.
 By encapsulating how the `Continuation` object is built they allow us to change its type structure with no impact to the evaluator's code - a wonderful aid for refactoring:

     -- Make an "empty" continuation that does not contain any code makeNullContinuation :: Env -> LispVal
-    makeNullContinuation env = Continuation env Nothing Nothing
+    makeNullContinuation env = Continuation env Nothing Nothing Nothing Nothing

-    -- Make a continuation that takes a higher-order function (written in Haskell) makeCPS :: Env -> LispVal -> (Env -> LispVal -> LispVal -> Maybe [LispVal]-> IOThrowsError LispVal) -> LispVal makeCPS env cont cps = Continuation env (Just (HaskellBody cps Nothing)) (Just cont)
+    -- Make a continuation that takes a higher-order function (written in Haskell) makeCPS :: Env -> LispVal -> (Env -> LispVal -> LispVal -> Maybe [LispVal]-> IOThrowsError LispVal) -> LispVal makeCPS env cont@(Continuation _ _ _ _ dynWind) cps = Continuation env (Just (HaskellBody cps Nothing)) (Just cont) Nothing dynWind makeCPS env cont cps = Continuation env (Just (HaskellBody cps Nothing)) (Just cont) Nothing Nothing -- This overload just here for completeness; it should never be used

-    -- Make a continuation that stores a higher-order function and arguments to that function makeCPSWArgs :: Env -> LispVal -> (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal) -> [LispVal] -> LispVal makeCPSWArgs env cont cps args = Continuation env (Just (HaskellBody cps (Just args))) (Just cont)
+    -- Make a continuation that stores a higher-order function and arguments to that function makeCPSWArgs :: Env -> LispVal -> (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal) -> [LispVal] -> LispVal makeCPSWArgs env cont@(Continuation _ _ _ _ dynWind) cps args = Continuation env (Just (HaskellBody cps (Just args))) (Just cont) Nothing dynWind makeCPSWArgs env cont cps args = Continuation env (Just (HaskellBody cps (Just args))) (Just cont) Nothing Nothing -- This overload just here for completeness; it should never be used

 ###Eval helper function
 After the evaluation function is finished with an expression, it calls into `continueEval` to pick up execution of the next continuation: